Vedant2311/FTL-project/README.md

 All the outputs are given on the situation of a thread of length 10m, consisting of 11 particles, with the mass of each particle being 1 Kg.
 The gravity constant is taken as 9.8 m/s2.
 The Spring constant is 1000 SI units and the damping constant is 5 SI units.
 Also, the time step is 0.05s and the total time for the algorithm to run is 8 or 10 seconds.
 The names of the videos correspond to their respective algorithms.
 Also, the Default frame rate corresponds to 100 images per frame

+But for specifying different values other than the default ones, the following conventions are used:

+  - TS/TimeStep: The time step for the given simulation result is the value specified after this
+  - m: The mass of the particles for the given simulation is the float value given after this
+  - r: The distance between consequtive particles on the string is the value described after it
+  - S: The damping parameter *s_damping* for the DFTL simulation is the value given after this
+  - N: The total number of particles in the string for the simulation (Including the hinged particle)

 ## About the Quad Method

 The DFTL having improper steady state velocities is a very big issue indeed.
 But, there was also an observation that this method actually converges to the proper values of the velocities if the values of *s_damping* is tending to zero.
 So, here rather than having a fixed *s_damping*, it is implemented as a function which is going from 0.8 to 0.1 in a continuous manner, thus increasing the energy in the later stages appropriately as well has having the direction and value of the velocities of the particles to be physically consistent.